-This is the age of “sharing” but beware, social media can be used against you in a court of law.
+Social media isn’t always a friend in this is the age of “sharing” so beware, it can and will be used against you in a court of law.
 Everything from what we ate for breakfast to what we did last weekend is posted on a regular if not continual basis.
 It is not just words we share, rarely is a post not accompanied by a photo or better yet a video detailing the exact sequence of events.

 All this sharing may seem like a good idea at the time, but be aware it may be viewed by people you have never met, never intended to receive the information or even knew existed.
 Once something is on the internet it is very easy for anyone to view it, copy it, edit it or send it to someone else.